 What is need is to neutralize the over-active adductor muscles.

-In applied kinesiology, we first therapy localize the suspected reactive muscle.
-Therapy localization is a diagnostic procedure where the patient touchs the suspected reactive muscle and we use muscle testing to see if that is an involved muscle.
+In applied kinesiology & neurokinetic therapy, we first test the weak and suspected reactive muscle.
+Therapy localization is a diagnostic procedure where the patient touches the suspected reactive muscle and we use muscle testing to see if the once weak muscle now tests strong.